fluent/diagtool/README.md

     -l, --log log_file               provide a full path of td-agent log file (Optional : Default=None)
 ```
 ### Pre-check
-The diagtool automatically extract the path of td-agent configuration and log files from td-agent daemon and use them during data collection if the td-agent is managed as daemon.
-The precheck options provides the function to confirm if the diagtool could gather the td-agent information as expected.
+The diagtool automatically parses the path of Fluentd configuration and log files from running Fluentd processes and daemon.
+The precheck options provides the function to confirm if the diagtool could gather the fluentd information as expected.
 The following command output shows the case when the diagtool successfully gather information from daemon.
+You need to specify the type of Fluentd, "fluentd" or "fluentbit".
 ```
-# diagtool --precheck
+# diagtool --precheck -t fluentd
 2020-05-28 00:39:02 -0400: [Diagtool] [INFO] [Precheck] Check OS parameters...
 2020-05-28 00:39:02 -0400: [Diagtool] [INFO] [Precheck]    operating system = CentOS Linux 8 (Core)
 2020-05-28 00:39:02 -0400: [Diagtool] [INFO] [Precheck]    kernel version = Linux 4.18.0-147.el8.x86_64